Goose Wife (Inuit): Adaptations

-Modern writer Rosamund Marriott Watson, under the pen name Graham R. Tomson, wrote Ballad of the Bird-Bride, a poem from the point of view of an Inuit hunter who marries the grey gull maiden and laments her departure.
+Modern writer Rosamund Marriott Watson, under the pen name Graham R. Tomson, wrote Ballad of the Bird-Bride, a poem from the point of view of an Inuk hunter who marries the grey gull maiden and laments her departure.

 Folklorist Lafcadio Hearn adapted the Inuit legend of the bird wife (gull maiden) for his book Stray leaves from strange literature, with the title The Bird Wife.

 Author Ruth Manning-Sanders adapted the tale as The Bird-Wife, sourced from "Siberia".
 In this tale, a man named Marek discovers a lake where gulls and wild geese come to bathe, take off their feathers, and become women.
-Marek hides all of their clothings, but returns the feather garments to each of them, save one, whom he makes his wife.
+Marek hides all of their clothing, but returns the feather garments to each of them, save one, whom he makes his wife.
 Marek brings the bird maiden home, but the girl is despised by her mother-in-law.
 The man and the bird maiden have two children, a boy and a girl, and one day Marek's mother sends her to fetch willow buds in winter.
 The bird maiden takes her children to fulfill the task and sees her old gull flock flying above her.
 The flock descend about her, give her and her children their feathers; she turns back into a bird, and so her children, and the three join the gulls in the skies.
 Back to Marek, he is told by his mother his wife abandoned him, but he decides to go after her.
 With the help of an Old Eagle and a magic canoe, the man makes his way to Bird Land, where his wife is living with their two children.